 Konom of the present skimmed slightly ahead to the moment of her return.
 It had not been more than ten minutes later that she came running in, her face radiant.
 Konom of that moment put down his dishrag and stared.
 Guests often took an hour or even several hours in the East Wing before they felt ready to emerge.
 Or, if they came out prematurely, they almost always looked confused and dissatisfied.
 The look on Zitona’s face was as complete a satisfaction as he had ever seen.

-For a moment neither spoke.
+For several moments neither spoke.
 Then at length he queried, “What have you seen?”

 “Oh—oh—I . . .”
 The girl blinked and thought for a moment, trying to gather her thoughts into an adequate description.
 “Well, when you opened the door, I saw a short, empty hall leading to another door, made of some kind of white wood, with a carving of deer drinking from a stream.”